C4RR0T02/Insider_Threat_POCs_and_Reviewing_EPM/POC1.md

 ## Steps to Carry Out Exploitation

-There are a total of 3 steps to be caried out during the process of data exfiltration of the Microsoft Active Directory by either an insider or by an administrator with malicious intent.
+There are a total of 3 steps to be caried out during the process of data exfiltration of the Microsoft Active Directory by either an insider or by a third party threat actor.

 The following are the 3 steps taken during the POC.